 Filing official correspondence with the City (i.e., grievance documents, demand to bargain notices), provided however that timelines for grievance responses shall run from receipt (the date an email is sent); and/or

 Communication between the Association attorney, Certified Association Officers and City Officials.

+Notifying members of all Association related events, bargaining related matters, and other official Association business announcements.

 Such City email communications shall be specifically identified in the Subject Line as Labor Relations Business in addition to any other topic.